 GeneCards Summary for SHMT1 Gene

 SHMT1 (Serine Hydroxymethyltransferase 1) is a Protein Coding gene.
 Diseases associated with SHMT1 include Adult Acute Lymphocytic Leukemia and Smith-Magenis Syndrome.
-Among its related pathways are Glycine, serine and threonine metabolism and Metabolism.
+Among its related pathways are Validated targets of C-MYC transcriptional activation and One carbon pool by folate.
 GO annotations related to this gene include protein homodimerization activity and pyridoxal phosphate binding.
 An important paralog of this gene is SHMT2.

 UniProtKB/Swiss-Prot for SHMT1 Gene